We walk through ADT Self Setup’s easy setup, intuitive customer portal, robust smart home integration, and customized sensors, alerts and routines.

 - Place the sensors where you want them, and you’re good to go.

-You might be familiar with ADT’s mobile app.
+You can easily check and operate your DIY system using the ADT Self Setup app on your phone.
 There’s also a customer portal website that you can use to monitor your system and customize some features and settings.

-Keep in mind that this is Blue by ADT, which is a separate portal than ADT's other home security system.
+Keep in mind that this is ADT Self Setup, not the traditional ADT system.
+It has a separate portal and mobile app than ADT's other home security system.

-If you’re setting up home automation features it can get confusing at first and also later down the road trying to remember “window three,” “window four,” etc. Choosing exact location/names for sensors can take the guesswork and potential frustration out of the equation when you’re remembering sensor names and receiving notifications about them.
+If you’re setting up home automation features, it can be especially confusing later down the road trying to remember “window three,” “window four,” etc. Choosing exact location/names for sensors (like “Mia’s bedroom window” or “kitchen motion detector”) can take the guesswork and potential frustration out of the equation when remembering sensor names and receiving push notifications about them.

 By default, your security system is preloaded with basic notifications like these: